| |

 answered by Natural Theology, as developed in the work of William

 Paley, a fellow of Christ's College, Cambridge.
-Arguments
+Arguments were

-provided proof of the conscious work of a benign God.
+proof of the conscious work of a benign God.
 How thoughtful

 he had been to provide stomach linings to protect us from our